 For vacancies occurring during a term of office for a Supreme Court justice or a Court of Appeals or district judge:

 The governor appoints a new judge or justice from a list of candidates vetted by the Idaho Judicial Council, created in statute as a separate government body from the court system.
-The seven-person council includes members appointed by the Idaho State Bar and the governor, all subject to approval by the Idaho Senate.
-It is led by the chief justice of the Idaho Supreme Court.
+The nine-person council includes judges, attorneys and members of the public all appointed by the governor and subject to approval by the Idaho Senate.
+The council is led by the chief justice of the Idaho Supreme Court.

-The Judicial Council interviews applicants for the position, then selects between two and four names to submit to the governor.
+The Judicial Council interviews applicants for the position, then selects three to four names to submit to the governor.
+The process may repeat if the governor asks for additional names, an option the governor can exercise once per position being filled.
 The public also plays a role!
-You can provide written comment on candidates and watch their interviews, conducted in a public session.
+You can provide written comment on candidates and watch their interviews before the Judicial Council, conducted in a public session.